instadeepai/nucleotide-transformer/README.md

 <img src="imgs/nt_results_rebuttal_2.png" alt= "Performance on downstream tasks" width="800" height="800">

 *Fig. 1: The Nucleotide Transformer model accurately predicts diverse genomics tasks after fine-tuning.
 We show the performance results across downstream tasks for fine-tuned transformer models.
 Error bars represent 2 SDs derived from 10-fold cross-validation.*

----
-### Agro Nucleotide Transformer Model
+## Agro Nucleotide Transformer Model
 In this work we present a novel foundational large language model trained on reference genomes from 48 plant species with a predominant focus on crop species.
 We assessed the performance of AgroNT across several prediction tasks ranging from regulatory features, RNA processing, and gene expression, and show that AgroNT can obtain state-of-the art performance.

 <img src="imgs/Agro_NT_Gene_Expression.png" alt="AgroNT Performance on Gene Expression">

 *Fig. 2: AgroNT provides gene expression prediction across different plant species.
 Gene expression prediction on holdout genes across all tissues are correlated with observed gene expression levels.
 The coefficient of determination (R<sup>2</sup>) from a linear model and associated P -values between predicted and observed values are shown.*

----

-Overall, our works provides novel insights related to the training and application of language foundational models to genomics with ample opportunities of their applications in the field.

-In this repository, you will find the following:

-- Inference code for our models
-- Pre-trained weights for all nine models
-- Instructions for using the code and pre-trained models

-## Get started 🚀
+#### Get started 🚀

 To use the code and pre-trained models, simply:

 1. Clone the repository to your local machine.
 2. Install the package by running `pip install .`.

 You can then download and do the inference with any of our nine models in only a few lines of codes:
 ```python
 import haiku as hk